 Modern-looking.
 Sturdy and comfortable.
 All steel construction.
 This price is for a set of four, however, they can be purchased individually.
 Handle in the middle of the seat makes them easy to move around.
 Stack for easy storage.

 Double check your height.
-These are set at 30" and cannot be adjusted.
+These are set at 30 inches and cannot be adjusted.

 All wooden.
 Made from molded plywood.
 Fits nearly any decor.
 No assembly needed for this stool.
-A low stool at 14".
+A low stool at 14 inches.
 Very stylish.
 Great for propping your feet.
 Can be used in more than one position.
 Hand finished.

-This small stool is a more expensive than other small stools.
+This small stool is more expensive than other small stools.

-Instead of stacking straight up, these stool stack diagonally, which makes them take up a little more space.
+Instead of stacking straight up, these stools stack diagonally, which makes them take up a little more space.